octavian-h/personal-site/content/en/projects.md

 date: 2020-10-21
 ---

-## DexOffline for Windows and for Android
+## DexOffline

 The goal of this app (desktop and mobile) is to find words in DEX (the Romanian language dictionary), generate Scrabble words, read word of day feed etc.
 [More details](/dexoffline)

 ## Time-series math